SteveHardee/CrashCourse/README.md

 # Welcome

-Before deploying your lab, please read the instructions and understand the prerequisites, setup, licensing requirements, and parameters.
-Special thanks to [Sean Greenbaum](https://GitHub.com/SeanGreenbaum) for his assistance and initial code.
+This lab was specifically designed for the `Security Crash Course training`.
+Special thanks to [Sean Greenbaum](https://GitHub.com/SeanGreenbaum) for his assistance and initial code that made this possible.
 <br><br>
 # Overview

 ## Description

 The below `Deploy to Azure` button will launch your Azure Portal with a template that will prompt you for some basic information.
-This will create multiple Virtual Machines (VMs) for a lab environment and join them to the Active Directory domain.
+This will create a Network Security Group (NSG), Virtual Network, as well as multiple Virtual Machines (VMs).
+The Virtual Machine `DC1` will be promoted to a Domain Controller with the domain `contoso.com`, with the remaining Virtual Machines joining this domain.

+The only information that you need to provide is the Resource Group that you would like this deployed to and the Administrative Password that you would like assigned to the Virtual Machines.

 <br>